ZexiLee/about-zexili/_pages/cv.md

 Selected Honors
 ======
+* Guoqiang Scholarship of Zhejiang University, 2022-2023 (Top 0.5%).
+* First Prize of Chunxiao Scholarship of BEST-MBA, 2023 (Top 3%).
-* Outstanding Postgraduate Students of ZJU, 2021-2022.
+* Outstanding Postgraduate Students of ZJU, 2021-2023.
 * Outstanding Undergraduate Dissertation of the Major, 2020 summer.
 * First Prize of Jiechang Innovation Driven Scholarship of ZJU, 2018-2019.
 * Yao Yusu & He Jianyun Scholarship of ZJU, 2017-2019.